--Add technology to your garden to help control weeds and modernize the feel of your garden while also limiting buyers fears of a garden being more work.
+-Add technology to your garden to help control weeds and modernize the feel of your garden while also limiting buyers’ fears of a garden being more work.

 -Define your garden space with proper fences and border to make clear boundaries where your garden begins and ends.
 It’s important for buyers to be able to distinctly recognize what is part of the garden and what is not.
-This allows buyers to separate the spaces in their mind as they think about the property.
+This allows buyers to separate the spaces in their minds as they think about the property.

 -Give your garden variety to appeal to more buyers with colorful vegetables that will help the buyers see the produce and dream of their future garden.

--Add color to your vegetable garden with flowering plants like marigolds that not only improve the appearance of your garden, but also protect against disease and insects.
+-Add color to your vegetable garden with flowering plants like marigolds that not only improve the appearance of your garden but also protect against disease and insects.
 Buyers will appreciate the value of your vegetable garden if they can see the beauty as well as the functionality.
-Work hard on your garden now and it’ll bring the right buyers who take notice and are willing to pay a little more for that top notch effort.
+Work hard on your garden now and it’ll bring the right buyers who take notice and are willing to pay a little more for that top-notch effort.

 Will landscaping increase home value?

 Absolutely.
 Landscaping is a big factor in what is commonly referred to as “curb appeal.”
-A well landscaped property will not only bring a higher dollar value when selling your home, but it will bring the attention of more buyers and therefore will likely sell faster.
+A well-landscaped property will not only bring a higher dollar value when selling your home, but it will bring the attention of more buyers and therefore will likely sell faster.
 Landscaping is the first thing most buyers see and notice about a property.
 The right landscaping can be inviting and tells a potential buyer that you’ve taken care of the property – if you care this much about the outside of the home, you’ll definitely care about the inside.
 Buyers tend to want “move-in” ready homes, and a poorly landscaped property is a warning sign that there are bigger problems with the property and many will simply walk away without even looking twice.
 In the US there is even a tax benefit to adding proper landscaping to a home before selling it.
-Expect a 5-15% increase in property value with a well landscaped property.
+Expect a 5-15% increase in property value with a well-landscaped property.